ahnsb5117/ahnsb5117/README.md

 I'm Simon (he/him), a statistics student with NLP research experience.
-I'm currently at Reed College working on a Bachelor's in Mathematics-Statistics.
+I'm currently at Reed College working on a Bachelor's in Economics.

 🦆 Research